Mr. Hansen’s Absence and Tardiness Policies

 emergencies, field trips, school-sponsored sporting events, school-sponsored

-students with a passing average may “cut” class twice per semester in
+with a passing average may “cut” class once per semester in accordance with

 In the list below, I distinguish between emergencies and planned absences.
-Rules #1 through #5 are essentially a paraphrase of pages 6, 30, and 31 of the student handbook.
+Rules #1 through #5 are essentially a paraphrase of the student handbook, Sections I.D.7, I.F.1, III.H.8, and IX.F.2.
 The other rules (#6 through #14) refer to areas in which teachers set their own policies.

 General School Rules (Paraphrased)